juliangut/scrolls/README.md

 Personal knowledge base I need to browse for, normally when I'm on a new computer or I have to format mine due to "too much playing".

-Or just to share with collegues.
+Or just for sharing with colleagues.

 ## Code Analysis Tools